Azure/ResourceModules/docs/wiki/Solution creation.md

 1. Choose publishing

     Building on the previous step, you must also consider where you consume the resources from, i.e. if you use native Bicep, or published modules from either a Bicep registry, Template Specs, or Azure DevOps universal packages.
-The characteristics of each option is outlined a the corresponding [sub-section](#publish-location-considerations) below.
+The characteristics of each option is outlined in the corresponding [sub-section](#publish-location-considerations).

 1. Implement you solution